 Nacional is one of the oldest cacao varieties in the world, and it’s long been prized by chocolatiers for its fragrant aroma and signature flavour profile.
 But the outbreak of the Frosty Pod disease of 1917 and the Witches’ Broom disease of 1921 saw cacao yields rapidly decline in the 1920s, and prompted the introduction of foreign cacao varieties and hybridisation.

 By 2009, finding a pure Nacional tree was an impossible feat — but this wasn’t a deterrent to the To’ak team.
-Nacional was the perfect base ingredient for their chocolate, and so, they set out to find cacao trees which predated the outbreak of, and had therefore survived, both diseases.
+Nacional was the perfect base ingredient for their chocolate, and so, they set out to find cacao trees that predated the outbreak of, and had therefore survived, both diseases.

 They struck gold deep in the wooded hillsides of the province of Manabí, after locals pointed them in the direction of nine pure Ancient Nacional cacao trees standing tall and proud in an old-growth grove.